R-Bower/tsx-monorepo/README.md

 - Shared libraries and utilities are located within `packages/libs`.
 - Data fetching APIs and libraries are located within `packages/data`.
     - Note: it's perfectly fine for isolated apps to include their own data fetching apis within their respective package folders.
+- The NextJS application at `packages/docs` is responsible for rendering MDX components.
+Shared components that contain a corresponding mdx file are aggregated by this package.
+For more information, check out `packages/docs`.

+### NextJS Development

+- run `yarn install`
+- run `yarn next-dev`.
+Executes `yarn run dev --parallel --stream` which does the following:
+  - starts `@rb/nextjs-template` in dev mode using `next dev`
+  - runs `@rb/react-primitives` and `@rb/react-components` in watch mode (using `tsc`) which triggers a recompile on change (hot reloading).

 ## Shared Theme (see `packages/libs/react-primitives`)